lud/nvir/guides/var-reading/the-env-functions.md

 ## Custom Casters

-The second argument to `env!/2` and `env/3` also accept custom validators using an anonymous function.
+The second argument to `env!/2` and `env!/3` also accepts custom validators using an anonymous function.
 The given function must return `{:ok, value}` or `{:error, message}` where `message` is a string.

 ```elixir